assuremoss/Kubernetes-testbed/README.md

 kubectl get nodes
 kubectl cluster-info
 ```

+If you wish to assign __roles_ to worker nodes as well, run the following command: `kubectl label node worker-node-X node-role.kubernetes.io/worker=worker`.

 For more commands, to retrieve information about pods, services, and other K8s objects check: https://kubernetes.io/docs/reference/kubectl/cheatsheet/